 São Vicente is much more than Mindelo!
 Although 93 % of the island’s population lives in its capital, São Vicente has a lot to offer to its visitors.

-And if you need to disconnect from the city’s tumult and its almost infinite leisure options, then an excursion to the countryside of São Vicente is exactly what you need!
+And if you need to disconnect from the city’s tumult and its almost infinite leisure options, an excursion to the countryside of São Vicente is exactly what you need!
 This guide will share with you the best things to do in Sao Vicente, Cabo Verde.
 After living on the island for about 2 months, I can’t wait to share my tips with you.

 1. Sundays in Calhau